timstarbuck/zettelkasten-foam/Azure AI/Fundamentals of Computer Vision.md

 The Microsoft *Florence* model is a Multi-modal model training with huge volumes of captioned images from internet.
 It is an example of a *foundation* model, a pre-trained general model on which you can build multiple adaptive models for specialist tasks:
 * Image classification: Identifying to which category an image belongs.
+  * Modern image classification solutions are based on deep learning techniques
+  * Semantic segmentation provides the ability to classify individual pixels in an image depending on the object that they represent.
 * Object detection: Locating individual objects within an image.
 * Captioning: Generating appropriate descriptions of images.
 * Tagging: Compiling a list of relevant text tags for an image.